AdrianScott/freepoprompt/README.md

 streamlit run main.py
 ```

+to run on another port, use e.g. `streamlit run main.py --browser.serverPort 8502`

 2. Using the interface:
    - Select repository using the visual file browser
    - Configure ignore patterns if needed